 EN411: Ocean Environmental Engineering I

-This course is designed to introduce basic principles and current issues in environmental engineering as applied to the marine environment.
-Topical coverage includes chemical and biological considerations in water quality, diffusion and dispersion in estuaries and oceanic environments, engineering methods used to analyze and mitigate the effects of marine pollution, and environmental ethics and regulatory statutes. [fall]
+An introduction to basic principles and current issues in environmental engineering as applied to the ocean environment.
+Topical coverage includes chemical and biological considerations in water quality, diffusion and dispersion in estuaries and oceanic environments, engineering methods used to analyze and mitigate the effects of marine pollution, and environmental ethics and regulatory statutes.

-- Conservation of mass and energy and the how the concepts apply to the investigation of marine/water pollution issues.
+- Perform conservation of mass and energy calculations and understand how the concepts apply to the investigation of marine/water pollution issues.

 - Dissolved Oxygen Modeling

-- Fate & Transport of Pollutants – Groundwater; Surface Water
+- Fate & Transport of Pollutants – Surface Water